confusius.decomposition¶

 fit_transform ¶

-Fit PCA on X and return transformed component signals.
+Fit on X and return transformed signals.

 Parameters: